poojabhoomigha/Customer-Segmentation_Analysis_using_PowerBI/README.md

 2. Addressing any missing values (Replace Values, Extract -> Delimeter).
 3. Verifying appropriate data types for all columns (On the left side of the column name).
 4. Adding new columns for appropriate analysis (Add Column -> Custom Column).

+# Milestone_4
+The final dashboard has been uploaded, where I used KPI, Dax Measures, to visualise and understand the data better